Jason Geathers: College career

 Geathers accepted a football scholarship from the University of Miami.
 As a freshman, he appeared in 9 games as a backup running back and wide receiver.
 He also played on the special teams unit.
 He rushed for 122 yards on 18 carries.
 Against Rutgers University, he had 7 carries for 73 yards and one touchdown.

 As a sophomore, he appeared in 10 games as a backup wide receiver, making 9 receptions for 112 yards and one touchdown.
 He made his first catch in the season opener against Penn State University.
 He scored his first receiving touchdown against the University of Washington.
-He made a key downfield block on a touchdown run by running back Clinton Portis, in the second quarter of the 2002 Rose Bowl 37-14 victory over the University of Nebraska, contributing to the team winning the BCS National Championship.
+He made a key downfield block on a touchdown run by running back Clinton Portis, in the second quarter of the 2002 Rose Bowl 37-14 victory over Nebraska, contributing to the team winning the BCS National Championship.

 As a junior, he began the season as a backup tailback, before being moved back to wide receiver in the last 2 games, following an injury to Kevin Beard.
 He posted 398 yards on 68 carries (5.9-yard avg.), 3 rushing touchdowns, 7 receptions for 99 yards and 2 receiving touchdowns.
 In the season opener against Florida A&M University, he rushed for 199 yards (sixth all-time in school history) on 22 carries, scored 2 touchdowns and had a career-long run of 62 yards.
 Against the University of Connecticut, he gained 86 yards on 9 carries.
 Against the University of Florida, he tallied 165 all-purpose yards, rushing for 72 yards on 13 carries, catching two passes for 37 yards (both for touchdowns) and 56 return yards on three kickoff returns.
 He caught the winning touchdown in the 28-27 victory against Florida State University.

 As a senior, he suffered a hamstring injury that forced him to miss all of the preseason.
 He began the regular season as a backup wide receiver, before being moved to running back.
 He registered 35 carries for 151 yards (4.3-yard avg.), one rushing touchdown, 23 receptions for 277 yards and 3 receiving touchdowns.